baites/baites.github.io/_posts/2017-12-11-are-closures-trivial.md

 * [Variable lifetime and closures]({% post_url 2017-11-27-variable-lifetime-and-closures %})
 * [Made up patterns with closures]({% post_url 2017-12-04-made-up-patterns-with-closures %})

-In my initial post, I said that I found closures *a bit trivial* for high level language.
-However, I ended up writing *four posts* about them.
-This last post is to explain what I meant with this statement to avoid looking like as a *self-contradicting arrogant*.
+In my initial post, I said that I found closures *a bit trivial* for a high-level language.
+However, I ended up writing *four blogs* about them.
+This last post is to explain what I meant by this statement to avoid looking like as a *self-contradicting arrogant*.

 > **Proposition**: closures are an avoidable (a necessary condition) when using **function objects**.
 By function objects I mean the ability of passing, creating, and returning functions from one function scope to another.
 For example, this is the case for languages in where function are first-class objects, or they support the use of lambda or anonymous functions.

 Imagine in javascript passing callback functions without a closure.
-Due to the asynchronous nature of most of the applications in where javascript performs well, this could mean that callback's environment are inconsistent or undefined at the time it is called.
-The same apply when passing and returning functions in general, in where for most scenarios, their execution are delegated to other scopes quite different to those in where functions were created.
+Due to the asynchronous nature of most of the applications in where javascript performs well, this could mean that callback's environment is inconsistent or undefined at the time it is called.
+The same applies when passing and returning functions in general, where for most scenarios, their execution is delegated to other scopes entirely different to those in where functions were created.
 It seems as the only way to have a consistent behavior with object functions is by having closures.

 One way to support this point, it is to look at language without closures until recent, that is **C++**.
-Anonymous functions were introduced in C++11 standard, and necessarily with them, it came the possibility of capture variables into closures[^1].
-A minimal working example is shown below, in where an anonymous function is returned after capturing *context* variable.
+With the introduction of anonymous functions in C++11 standard came unavoidably the possibility of capture variables into closures[^1].
+A minimal working example is shown below, where I return an anonymous function after capturing *context* variable.

 {% highlight cpp %}
 #include <iostream>